 In the middle of the night, our van which was to drive us to Mount Batur, an active volcano with 1,717m elevation in Bali, Indonesia, picked us up at our villa.
 In darkness, at 3+am or earlier, we arrived at the foot of the mountain.
 Wayan, the guide who will lead us up the mountain, handed out torchlights for better visibility.
-Our hike up will take a few hours, in time to catch the sunrise.
+Our hike up will take a few hours.

 At that time, I had never been one with an active lifestyle.
 The hike upwards was nothing short of challenging, steep steps and trying for me, us extending hands towards one another for an additional lift, taking care not to stumble.

 Also, the higher up we went, the colder it got.
 It was unfortunate for me that I happened to be nursing a cold and the air was getting too thin.
 I was sniffling, coughing, and having difficulty breathing properly.
 Wayan gave me a thick shawl to wrap around myself.

 The worst part wasn’t about the coughing or the weather, but my shoes..

 I was wearing an old pair of sneakers, thinking they will suffice.
 Halfway trekking upwards, the sole of one shoe came off, to my embarrassment.
 We abandoned that sole and continued trekking upwards, me praying silently that these shoes will last me through this mountainous activity.

 Before we even reached the peak, the other sole came off too, goodness!

 Once we reached the summit and could finally rest, Wayan whipped out glass bottles of Coca-cola from his bag to sell to us at 50,000 rupiah/bottle, exorbitantly priced indeed, but you’ll find no convenience store anywhere on Mount Batur.
 It sure must be no mean feat for him to be trekking up the mountain alongside us, carrying a heavy backpack, and making sure the group stays safe.